mj-alliance/aging-report-docs/EULA.md

 - You may revoke access at any time through QuickBooks settings

 ## 7. Intellectual Property
-- The App and its content are owned by Alliance Legal Systems Corp.
+- The App and its content are owned by Alliance Legal Solutions, LLC
 - QuickBooks and QuickBooks Online are trademarks of Intuit Inc.
 - All rights not expressly granted are reserved